 It was so nice having a reminder this weekend that winter will eventually come to an end.
 If you happen to be in the swath of the East Coast that experienced this balmy Sunday, I hope you were able to enjoy it, too!
 (Or at least save on your heating bill a little bit).
 Either way, I think these teriyaki sweet potatoes will keep me happy for the rest of the cold season 🙂

-- about ¼ c. teriyaki sauce (homemade or store-bought - see notes for suggestions)
+- 1/4 cup teriyaki sauce (homemade or store-bought - see notes for suggestions)

-- sliced green onions, for serving (I like both the white and green parts, but it's up to you)
+- sliced green onions for serving (I like both the white and green parts)

-Some brands that I will purchase are Annie Chun's and Veri Veri.
+Some brands that I purchase are Annie Chun's and Veri Veri.

 Teriyaki-glazed sweet potatoes adapted from this Budget Bytes recipe.